+End to end launch campaign shall be designed and planned in accordance with the CRS, controlled by the C&CCP and verified in the C&CCV.

+Launch campaign is intended to cover the activities from arrival to the launch site until the S/C separation including contributions from the separation.

+A dedicated C&CCP shall be provided for the launch campaign by the launch provider.

-Personnel involved in pre-launch activities shall be trained with respect to the cleanliness policy.
+Personnel involved in pre-launch activities shall be trained with respect to the cleanliness policy of

+the launch provider;

+spacecraft.

 ECSS-Q-ST-70-01_0500056

-The space system shall be shipped to the launch base under clean conditions as defined in the CRS and controlled by the C&CCP.
+The space system shall be shipped to the launch base under clean conditions as defined in the CRS, controlled by the C&CCP and verified in the C&CCV.

 ECSS-Q-ST-70-01_0500057

-The potential contamination during launch preparation shall be also controlled.
+The potential contamination during launch preparation shall be controlled.

 This can be done through the C&CCP or through specific launch base procedures approved by the project.